How to complete a right to work check

 If a University employee or casual worker, ensure that their RTW details are added to PeopleXD, selecting the visa type or immigration status they confirmed they had applied for.
 For PeopleXD data input, if the online check does not indicate when their right to work started, use the date when the online RTW check was undertaken.

 It is mandatory that departments enter right to work information into People XD for all new employees, casuals and Tier 5 sponsored visa holders.
-From early 2015, in instances where the right to work information has not been completed/ has not been completed in full, the individual will not be paid until the matter is resolved.
+In instances where the right to work information has not been completed/ has not been completed in full, the individual will not be paid until the matter is resolved.

 See the recruitment guidance for detailed information on how to complete the People XD right to work screen.